t-lm/statdocs/docs/perso/index.md

 ## Next steps

-You have seen how to create favourites on existing collections, series and dashboards.
+You have seen how to create favorites on existing collections, series and dashboards.

 To see how to create your own charts and dashboards to monitor exactly what you are interested in, head over [here](dashboards.md)